katilp/terraform-od-env/README.md

   terraform apply
   ```

-For the moment, the resource deployment fails, and the `nfs-server` workload needs to deleted manually.
+For the moment, the resource deployment fails because it does not find the disk, and the `nfs-server` workload needs to deleted manually.

 Normally, to clean up, one would the delete the resources in the both directories